 CAR-T Cell Therapy Process

-There are four steps involved with the CAR-T cell therapy process.
+To summarize, there are four steps involved with the CAR-T cell therapy process:

 - Harvesting immune cells from an individual’s peripheral blood

 - Genetically engineering those cells to express cancer-specific chimeric antigen receptors (CARs)